navjotsagoo/pks-azure-govcloud/vmware-pks-deployment.md

-# VMWare PKS Deployment Specifics
+# VMWare PKS Deployment

 Domain Name: `tanzuplatform.net`
 PKS SubDomain: `pks.tanzuplatform.net`

 **PKS API**
 API Hostname: `api.pks.tanzuplatform.net`
 When creating certificate, use the same API domain as your CN instead of any wildcards.

+When creating a Load Balancer with a publicIP for the PKS API, allow approved port 8443 for ingress traffic.
+The documentation suggests to open port 9021 but that is not approved and only needed when using PKS cli, which platform administrators will use from within their secure cloud one environment.

+Using PKS CLI to interact with PKS API Broker that gets installed from theh tile requires port 9021.
+So instead of relying upon Cloud One GCDS DNS networking, use local host-based DNS to use PKS CLI because the CLI does not allow IP based connection.

+Modify `/etc/hosts` with the following entry in your jumpbox where you install PKS CLI and plan to run `pks` commands:
+`Private_IP-PKS_API_Broker api.pks.tanzuplatform.net`

 **Kubernetes Cloud Provider**
 The default security group does not apply to any virtual machines on PKS.
 Instead, PKS VMs will inherit the **default** security group listed in the Ops Manager Director Config Tile.
 So, make sure that security group will allow inbound access over port 8443 (K8 Master) and 443 (Application Workloads).
 This is a known issue to be fixed in upcoming versions of VMWare PKS on Azure.
 Ref: https://docs.pivotal.io/pks/1-6/release-notes.html (Azure Default Security Group Is Not Automatically Assigned to Cluster VMs)